 Sarah Layedra, Operations Manager

 Sarah Layedra joined Berkeley College this past June and is the new Operations Manager for Berkeley College.
-With direction from Head of College David Evans, Sarah is responsible for managing the financial and administrative operations of Berkeley College.
-This includes overseeing the colleges’ finances, events, and facilities.
+With direction from Head of College David Evans, Sarah is responsible for managing the financial and administrative operations of Berkeley.
+This includes overseeing the college’s finances, events, and facilities.
 She is also the coordinator of the Paul Mellon Fellowship.
-Sarah also oversees special projects, and serves as liaison between the college and the Yale College Business Office.
+In addition, Sarah oversees special projects, and serves as liaison between the college and the Yale College Business Office.
 This deceptive description fails to explain how truly vital Sarah is in maintaining the collegiate environment.
-She manages every facet of college life with a particular, however notorious, sense of humor.
-In overseeing College funds, fellowships and events, Sarah has developed a deep knowledge of the College’s history and daily goings-on.
-Because of this, she is often every student’s first recourse for questions about fellowships and college life.
+She manages every facet of college life including the oversight of College funds, fellowships and events.
+Because of Sarah’s involvement in many aspects of Berkeley College life, she will often student’s first recourse for questions about fellowships and college life.
 At most every event, you will find her working behind the scenes with Naomi DiGioia and the College Aides to ensure its success.

 Sarah is in F20 and can be reached by e-mail at email@example.com or at (203) 436-2899 on weekdays.